Col des Champs

 3-4 (5) 3-4 (5)

-How to get there St. Martin-d’Entraunes (1050m) to the east of the pass is a nice little typical southern french village.
+St. Martin-d’Entraunes (1040m) to the east of the pass is a nice little typical southern french village.
 Here a somewhat narrow road starts that goes to the pass.
 After a little while it splits up in two roads and I believe the left (south) one is the nicest and most interesting one.
 The roads join together again after around 5 km at the steepest place of the climb on this side (around 14%).
 It is very irregularly steep.
-You can also start already down at the Gorges de Daluis or Guillaumes (793m).
-The road from the west starts just above Colmars (1230m) and has a rougher pavement (especially high up in the woods).
-Soon before the pass on this side there are also many annoying big drainage “sinks” on the road that one has to cycle through, which slows down a downhill journey (similar to the ones found at Col de Sarenne (1999m)).
+The highest point (2096m) is found west of the pass.
+You can also start already down at the Gorges de Daluis or Guillaumes (788m) if coming from Col du Quartier (Col de Valberg) (1674m), or down before the gorges at Pont de Gueydan (537m).

 [FR-04-2093, BIG 310]